github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

   - Duration
 13. Can see live results
   - Results appear in extension as soon as each query is completed
-14. Can view interpreted results (i.e. for a “problem” query)
+14. Can view interpreted results (i.e. for a "problem" query)
   - Can view non-path results
-  - Can view code paths for “path-problem” queries
+  - Can view code paths for "path-problem" queries
-15. Can view raw results (i.e. for a non “problem” query)
+15. Can view raw results (i.e. for a non "problem" query)
   - Renders a table
 16. Can see skipped repositories
   - Can see repos with no db in a tab